hack-summit/New-Infinity/README.md

 # New-Infinity
 Smart cities
-MARK ME!: The most intelligent attendance system- designed for startups,schools and developing countries
+MARK ME!: The most intelligent attendance system- designed for startups,schools and developing countries It has 2 components:

-How to use the code?
+          1)Android app- To record the attendances using NFC, QR and Face Recognition 2)Web based dashboard- To view and manage attendances How to use the code?
 First, extract the embeddings from the face recognition data set using: python extract_embeddings.py --dataset dataset --embeddings output/embeddings.pickle --detector face_detection_model --embedding-model openface_nn4.small2.v1.t7